Wind power in Kansas: Growth

-Kansas has led the nation over the past decade in all measured categories of scaling up renewable electricity generation with an overall growth in generation of 1,678.5% from 2001-2007.
+Kansas led the nation in the early 2000s in all measured categories of scaling up renewable electricity generation, with an overall growth in generation of 1,678.5% from 2001 to 2007.
 This rapid overall growth in renewable energy generation represents an equally large increase of 1,487.9%, as a percent of total state electricity generation.
 Massive increases in generation are largely the product of wind energy development across the state.
 In 2001, Kansas had 114 Megawatts (MW) of wind energy generation.
 By the end of 2011, Kansas had installed 1,224 MW of generation.
-Wind energy generation in Kansas grew 2,793.5% from 2001-2007.
+Wind energy generation in Kansas grew 2,793.5% from 2001 to 2007.
 This amounts to an average growth of slightly over 75% per year.

 Potential

 Being centrally located in the midwest, Kansas is squarely placed in the center of America’s wind tunnel, a corridor stretching from North Dakota south into the Texas panhandle, where the vast majority of the nation’s best on-shore wind resources are located.
 Kansas has the 2nd highest wind potential in the U.S. with an estimated over 952,000 MW possible capacity, capable of generating over 3,101,576 GWh.
 Texas has the largest wind potential.

-With a projected total state peak load of 10,000 MW, Kansas could become a major wind energy exporting state to the south and the east U.S. where renewable generation opportunities are much more constrained.
+With a projected total state peak load of 10,000 MW, Kansas could become a major wind energy exporting state to the south and the east U.S., where renewable generation opportunities are much more constrained.

 The Department of Energy’s National Renewable Energy Lab (NREL) projects that if Kansas were to develop 7,158 MW of new wind by 2030 the economic impact for Kansas would total over $7.8 billion in benefit to local economies, landowners, and job creation, creating over 26,000 new jobs.

-In 2007 Kansas Governor Sebelius noted in her State of the State address that “our goal is to produce 10 percent of our state’s electricity from wind power by 2010, and 20 percent by 2020.”
+In 2007, Kansas Governor Sebelius noted in her State of the State address that “our goal is to produce 10 percent of our state’s electricity from wind power by 2010, and 20 percent by 2020.”

 Wind power accounted for 19.4% of the electricity generated in Kansas during 2013.

 By 2016 it accounted for 29.6%.
 In 2018 it reached 36%, a higher percentage than any other U.S. state.
 In 2019 it comprised 41.45%, and in 2022, 47.13%.